Bid and Ask Price: Definition, Example, How It Works

 What Are Bid and Ask?

-If you’re just getting started investing in stocks, you’re probably wondering about bid vs. ask prices.
+If you’re new to online investing or investing in stocks, you’re probably wondering about bid vs. ask prices.
 Bid and ask prices show the current market supply and demand for the security.
 The bid price represents demand for a security; the ask price represents supply.

 When an asset has high liquidity — i.e. the market has a high trading volume not dominated by selling — the bid and ask prices will be fairly close.
 In other words the bid-ask spread, or the difference between the bid and ask prices, will be narrow in a highly liquid market.
 When there’s a greater gap between demand and supply, the spread will be wider.